cran/gofedf/README.md

 install.packages('gofedf')
 ```

-or the development version from [GitHub](https://github.com/pnickchi)
+or the latest version from [GitHub](https://github.com/pnickchi/gofedf)
 page with:

 ``` r